 - $55,000 (total suggested offer price)

-While the 70 Percent Rule is widely used throughout the real estate world, it shouldn’t be relied upon as the final word for what you should pay for a property.
+While the 70% rule is widely used throughout the real estate world, it is a quick guide and shouldn’t be relied upon as the final word for what you should pay for a property.
 The rule is helpful in giving a quick, rough estimate of what your top offer price for a fix-and-flip property should be, but you’ll also want to be sure and run a more extensive expense analysis as well.

 Along those same lines, determining the ARV and rehab costs may be difficult for first-time fix-and-flip investors.
 Be sure to consult with an expert to make certain your offer price will actually result in the profits you’re expecting.
 Above all else, being conservative with both your ARV estimate and repair cost estimate will help you avoid getting into a property at the wrong cost.